matbesancon/BilevelOptimization.jl/paper/paper.md

 # Types and methods for bilevel optimization

 The data for a bilevel linear problems are stored in the `BilevelLP` structure, with the same notation as used above.
-A JuMP `Model` can be built from scratch from these data or passed on to the `build_blp_model` function which adds the lower-level feasibility and optimality constraints.
+A `JuMP.Model` can be built from scratch from these data or passed on to the `build_blp_model` function which adds the lower-level feasibility and optimality constraints.
 This function supports different signatures through multiple dispatch.
 To build the model from scratch using